 Pre-Conception (For All Intending Parents):

-- Establish Excellent Daily Hygiene: Commit to a consistent routine of brushing twice daily and cleaning between teeth daily.
+3. Establish Excellent Daily Hygiene: Commit to a consistent routine of brushing twice daily and cleaning between teeth daily.
 This is the foundation for maintaining a stable oral environment.
+So yes, trying for a baby? visit the dentist, but you should visit the dentist even before you start trying……

 During Pregnancy:

-- Maintain Inter-Provider Communication: Ensure your dental and obstetric care teams are aware of each other’s recommendations and your health status.
+4. Maintain Inter-Provider Communication: Ensure your dental and obstetric care teams are aware of each other’s recommendations and your health status.
+So, you see trying for a baby? visit the dentist is great, but even after taking in, you must continue the great habit of maintaining impeccable oral hygiene and dental visits.

 Supportive Lifestyle Practices: